Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 Cerebrovascular anomalies are conditions characterized by malformed blood vessels that can lead to hemorrhages, strokes, blood clots, and other complications.
 They often are treated by surgery.
-Neurosurgeons operate on cerebrovascular anomalies in order to restore normal blood flow to the brain and reduce these risks.
-Examples of cerebrovascular anomalies are:
+Neurosurgeons operate on congenital anomalies of the brain in order to restore normal blood flow to the brain and reduce these risks.
+Examples of pediatric cerebrovascular anomalies are:

 Visit the Pediatric Vascular Anomalies Center for more information on systemic vascular anomalies.